 ¹ 'Charles Hallouvris of St Sampson's, in July of 1577, was sent to prison for having attended Mass and gone on a pilgrimage to Normandy (pilgrimages had been forbidden in 1566).
 He had to pay a heavy fine and to do public penance on the following Sunday at St Peter-Port, and the succeeding Sunday at St Sampson's.'
 E. Carey, Social Life in Guernsey in the Sixteenth Century, 1920, p.
 29. See also, for example, the Order concerning dissolute behaviour at public gatherings of 1583, where the amende was made a punishment for dancing, singing, or playing music at parties.
 In England, the churches had a special Penitents' Bench on which the disgraced person had to sit, but there seems to have been no such luxury in Guernsey!

-² For the story of Béasse's crime and execution, see The Guernsey Magazine of October 1888, pp. 82-3.
+² For the story of Béasse's crime and execution, see The Guernsey Magazine of October 1888, pp. 82-3 and a handbill in the Library collection.
 Sara claimed throughout that she was unaware of what had happened to her baby immediately after its birth, as she was barely conscious at that time.
 The ancient but evocative charge of 'failure to provide baby linen,' however, would have been enough for the jurats to convict her.
 Harriet Dobrée wrote her version in a letter of 4 November 1830:

 The unfortunate Frenchman who was found guilty of infanticide is to suffer the penalty tomorrow: he is to be executed at 10 o'clock.
 He is a man of family, fortune and education but unfortunately a Deist.
 Mr Phillips has been unremitting in his attentions to him, but, I fear, without success; he persists in his innocence but no-one can have a doubt of his guilt.
 He was alone in the house with his servant when she was delivered of a fine boy, the child was found buried in the garden and on being examined discovered that some sharp instrument had been passed through the poor baby up and down and yet so dexterously done that it bore no external mark of violence.
 He owns being the father of the child and throughout has wished to throw the odium on the mother.
 She was punished on Saturday last; she was made to walk dressed in white with a taper in her hand to Court and ask pardon of God, the King and Justice for not having provided baby linen for her baby; and was banished for six years.